javix64/ScrapingWordPress/README.md

 # ScrapingWordPress

 This script download all pages and posts from a wordpress site and save it into a json file.
+In the folder: `json_downloaded`

 ## Install & Use